hmlendea/gfn-electron/README.md

  - **Super + F** / **F11**: Toggles the fullscreen mode
  - **Super + M**: Toggles the microphone

+## Command-line arguments

+ - **--spoof-chromeos**: Uses a ChromeOS UserAgent string
+ - **--spoof-windows**: Uses a Windows UserAgent string

+## Changing the keyboard layout

+Currently Nvidia doesn't allow changing the keyboard layout on Linux.

+In order to get access to that setting, use one of the UA-spoofing CLI arguments mentioned above.

 # Building from source

 ## Requirements